What is the Envirothon?

 Prizes:

-1st, 2nd, and 3rd place winners in each category will be chosen based on coloring skills and the creative additions.
-Prizes will be given April 26, 12 noon at the Medina County Earth Day Festival
+1st, 2nd, and 3rd place winners in each category will be chosen based on coloring skills, lack of white space, and the creative additions.
+Prizes will be given April 25, 2026 12 noon at the Medina County Earth Day Festival

 The annual NACD and NACD Auxiliary poster contest is open to youth in grades K-12.
 It provides students with a chance to have their art displayed as part of a national conservation outreach initiative.
 It is open to public, private, and home-schooled students.

 The top three county entries will receive monetary awards from Medina SWCD: 1st place-$25, 2nd place- $15, 3rd place-$10.
 However, more posters may advance to state than just the overall top three.
 The top poster(s) from each of these five-grade divisions will continue to state: K-1, 2-3, 4-6, 7-9, 10-12.
-Winners at state will move onto nationals.
+1st place winners at state will move onto nationals.
 Winners at state and nationals also receive awards.

 *** Mail or drop off posters to Medina SWCD, 6090 Wedgewood Rd, Medina, Ohio 44256 ***